koenichiwa/const_typed_builder/README.md

 Builder macros have been done before, but not exactly what I needed for my use case.
 Also look into [derive_builder](https://crates.io/crates/derive_builder) and [typed-builder](https://crates.io/crates/typed-builder).
 Those projects are currently way more mature, but anyone willing to test this crate is currently a godsend.

 > [!WARNING]
-> Although I havent been able to recreate the issue yet, it seems that const values [aren't guaranteed to be evaluated at compile time](https://doc.rust-lang.org/reference/const_eval.html).
+> Although I haven't been able to recreate the issue yet, it seems that const values [aren't guaranteed to be evaluated at compile time](https://doc.rust-lang.org/reference/const_eval.html).
 This creates the issue that the group verification is not guaranteed to fail in its current implementation.
+I tried a workaround to force the compiler to evaluate the constant, but ran into this issue rust-lang/rust#60551.